 Welcome to St. Luke Lutheran Church, Richmond, VA

-on the corner of Custis Rd. and Chippenham Parkway between the Forest Avenue and Huguenot Road exits.
-We invite you to join us in worship, service and love, and we look forward to welcoming you.
-We are a warm and inclusive Lutheran community, with a good spread of young and old alike, and with members from diverse racial groups.
+located at the corner of Custis Road and Chippenham Parkway between the Forest Hill Avenue and Huguenot Road exits.
+We invite you to join us in worship, service, and love, and we look forward to welcoming you at 10:00 am on Sunday morning.
+We are a warm and inclusive Lutheran community, and worshipers are encouraged to dress comfortably and participate as they are able in the liturgically based service.
 We are a growing church and understand that newcomers are simply friends and members we do not yet know.
-We extend a warm welcome to everyone and invite strangers to become our friends.
-Our morning congregation generally varies between 80 and 120 people, and we have an active Sunday School for all ages.
+Hope to see you soon!

 Listen to our choir: